Mastering Reciprocals: A thorough look

 There's a fascinating relationship between a number and its reciprocal:

 - Numbers greater than 1 have reciprocals between 0 and 1.
-For example, the reciprocal of 5 (which is >1) is 1/5 (which is between 0 and 1).
+As an example, the reciprocal of 5 (which is >1) is 1/5 (which is between 0 and 1).

 - Numbers between 0 and 1 have reciprocals greater than 1.
-For example, the reciprocal of 1/5 (which is between 0 and 1) is 5 (which is >1).
+To give you an idea, the reciprocal of 1/5 (which is between 0 and 1) is 5 (which is >1).

 - The reciprocal of a negative number is negative.